Pavarishko/CPLibrary/README.md

-This is my personal handbook for competitive programming;)
+This is my personal handbook for competitive programming 😈

 List of themes:
 1. DP